forsbergplustwo/rails-cursor-background-agent-environment/README.md

     - Ensure the correct branch (with the updated `.cursor` files) is selected
     - Ask it to perform a task to verify, e.g.:
       "Run the test suite using `bin/rails test`"
-    - Note: It's easier to watch the VM boot sequence in the Cursor Agents (https://cursor.com/agents) web UI, not in Cursor IDE.
+    - Note: It's easier to watch the VM boot sequence (and any errors) in the browser Cursor Agents (https://cursor.com/agents) UI, not in Cursor IDE.